FIN7

 .002 Phishing: Spearphishing Link

 FIN7 has conducted broad phishing campaigns using malicious links.[5]
+Additionally, FIN7 has sent spearphishing emails containing a typosquatted link to "ip-sccanner[.]com."[12]

-Enterprise T1219 Remote Access Software
+Enterprise T1219 Remote Access Tools

 FIN7 has utilized the remote management tool Atera to download malware to a compromised system.[6]